Basics

 Nested loops

-There are also no requirements or limitations which types of loops can be mixed, i.e. you can put a while loop inside of a for loop.
+There are also no requirements or limitations which types of loops can be nested, e.g. you can put a while loop inside of a for loop.

-In this example, we will nest two for loops in the C99 style – again, not a requirement.
+In the following example, two for loops are nested in the C99 style.

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 |